marano/blog/_posts/2015-03-09-sublime-protips-for-front-enders.markdown

 After installed you need to be familiarized with this command: `CMD` (or `CTRL` in case you are a Windows user) + `Shift` + `P`.
 With this you`ll be able to search and install all packages that I'll show here.

 Now each headline means the name of the package.
-So when you do the command above, press `Enter` and type one of the dotted headlines names.
+So when you hit the command above, press `Enter` and type one of the dotted headlines names.

 ## ● Color Highlighter